UWB-Adv-Data-Vis/First-Rmd-Git/README.md

 ### Submit the assignment

 You have complete the assignment and are ready to turn it in.
 To submit it for grading, push your commits to your repository using the "Push" button.
-Then use GitHub to submit a pull request.
-Here your professor can view your work and provide feedback.
+Then check GitHub that your commits are visible and your final HTML is upto date.
+Here your professor can view your work and provide feedback on the "Feedback" pull request.
+You do not need to merge the pull request.
 Finally, copy and paste the link to your repo in Canvas to indicate you have completed the assignment.

 ## Additional resources for connecting with Git using R Studio